y1hao/MiniCore/docs/Chapter1/README.md

-# Chapter 1: Dependency Injection Framework
+# Chapter 1: Dependency Injection Framework ✅

 ## Overview

-Phase 1 focuses on implementing a minimal Dependency Injection (DI) container to replace `Microsoft.Extensions.DependencyInjection`.
+Phase 1 implemented a minimal Dependency Injection (DI) container to replace `Microsoft.Extensions.DependencyInjection`.
 This is the foundation that all other framework components will build upon.

+**Status:** ✅ Complete

 ## Goals